MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/4-css-basics.md

 *ID* and *class selectors* allow you to apply styles to custom attribute names in your HTML.
 An ID is used to style one element, whereas classes can style multiple elements.

-1. Copy the following code into your CSS file, after the `ul` selector.
+1. Copy the following code into your CSS file, after the `ul` selector you added previously.

     ```css
     li {